vvisigoth/taskk/README.md

 the front-end on your ship.

 ## User stories
-+ I want to start a board
++ start a board
++ edit an issue
++ delete an issue
-+ I want to add an issue to an existing board
++ add an issue to an existing board
-+ I want to subscribe to a board
++ subscribe to a board
-+ I want to assign an issue to someone else (v2)
++ assign an issue to someone else
-+ I want to join an existing board
++ join an existing board
-+ I want to be updated when a board I subscribe to updates
++ be updated when a board I subscribe to updates

 ## TODO
 - [x] Create new board